 - All marketing and sales channels are synced

 Harmonize your product information

 Creating seamless omnichannel experience for your customers is impossible without investing in your organization’s technology capabilities.
-Even if you have an excellent in-house IT team, you might not yet have skillset or vision needed to kick off an omnichannel transition and see it through to completion.
+Even if you have an excellent in-house IT team, you might not yet have the skillset or vision, or access to the technology needed to kick off an omnichannel transition and see it through to completion.

 PIM platforms are designed to support quick and easy accessing, preparation, mastering, and protection of product-related data.
 Moreover, thanks to easy integration with other systems (ERP, your webshop, MDM portals), effectively used PIM quickly becomes the heart of every successful retail business.
-Not only can it store product information, but it is also packed with lifesaving features such as Digital Asset Management (DAM), language support or bulk editing.
+Not only can it store product information, but it is also packed with lifesaving features such as Digital Asset Management (DAM), multi-language support or bulk editing of content.

-So, does your business use a quality PIM platform yet?
-If not (or if this is the first time you’ve heard of a PIM), you might need to hire experts.
+Does your business use a quality PIM platform yet?
+If not (or if this is the first time you’ve heard of PIM), you might need to hire experts.
 Their guidance can help in choosing the most effective solution for your company.
 One which scales well and allows you to quickly develop and integrate with a range of third-party software tools.

 When considering PIM software, draw up a checklist of what it should be capable of, such as: